Pen – FrøyaRingen (NYTEK23)

 9.1 Documentation

-Pens from ScaleAQ have a product certificate with information about dimension class, validity period and details about the pen and the materials it is made of.
+Pens from ScaleAQ have a product certificate with information about the dimension class, validity period and details about the pen and the materials it is made of.
 The product certificate must be available at the company keeping the aquaculture permission.
 See example in attachment 1.

 9.2 Identification of pen